 Sharif joined the Democracy Now! staff as a producer in 2003.
 Since then, he has covered news stories around the world, including reporting from Baghdad during the Iraq war, New Orleans in the aftermath of Hurricane Katrina, Haiti in the days after the January 2010 earthquake as well as the Democratic and Republican conventions in 2004 and 2008.
 Sharif grew up in Cairo, Egypt.

-Sam has been working in independent New York media for six years.
+Sam has been working in independent New York media for ten years.
 Prior to joining Democracy Now!, Sam worked with Deep Dish TV, New York City’s Independent Media Center’s IndyVideo, and was the director of GRITtv with Laura Flanders.
 In his free time, Sam enjoys reading social movement histories, creating activist internet resources, and butchering Spanish (the language, not the people).
-He lives in Brooklyn with his partner Anna and their beautiful baby, Arthur.
+He lives in Brooklyn with his partner Anna and their beautiful children, Arthur and Nina.

 Mike is the longest-standing producer at Democracy Now!
 In addition to his work on the show he helped found The Indypendent a monthly social and economic justice newspaper based in New York.